Lifetime bans for fans guilty of throwing coins towards Pep Guardiola at Anfield

 While there was chanting during the game, graffiti was also left in a number of areas of the Anfield Road End, which houses visiting supporters.

-The PA news agency understands some of the graffiti referred to “murderers” and the number of people killed at both Heysel and Hillsborough.
+Photographs obtained by the PA news agency show some of the graffiti referred to “murderers” and the number of people killed at both Heysel and Hillsborough.

 A Liverpool statement read: “We are deeply disappointed to hear vile chants relating to football stadium tragedies from the away section during today’s game at Anfield.
 The concourse in the away section was also vandalised with graffiti of a similar nature.